RPGroup-PBoC/mscl_survival/doc/main/section_5_methods.md

 were supplemented with a low-affinity version of the calcium-sensitive dye Rhod-2(250 nM; TEF Labs) which fluoresces when bound to Ca^2+^.
-The no salt medium was also supplemented with 1$\mu$M CaCl~2~ to make the media mildly fluorescent and the rate of exchange rate was calculated by measuring the fluorescence increase across an illuminated section of one of the positions.
+The no salt medium was also supplemented with 1$\mu$M CaCl~2~ to make the media mildly fluorescent and the exchange rate was calculated by measuring the fluorescence increase across an illuminated section of one of the positions.
 These images were collected in real time for the duration of the shock.
 The difference in measured fluorescence between the pre-shock images and those at the end of the shock set the scale of a 500 mM NaCl down shock.